Kemenn/srv-kemenn/README.md

  - Allow possibility to send message to a specific client by command interface.

  - Remake the indexation of current session of rds...

+ - Remake the dict of client connection.
+For the moment, if the same users connect two different sessions at kemenn service, the latest connection overwrites the previous one... ;(